-Housing:
+28. Housing:

-The Plan for Stafford Borough Part 1 2011-2031 adopted June 2014 states that, within the settlement boundaries, there would be a presumption in favour of supporting housing and employment development, subject to any other relevant planning considerations.
-It also goes on to state that it is intended that development allocations for specific sites will be identified through the Settlement Boundaries through the Neighbourhood Planning Process.
-The purpose of the housing policies is to ensure that local housing needs are addressed through Policy Stone 1 - Stone Town, and Policy Stone 2 - West and South of Stone, of the adopted Plan, and that high standards of design and sustainability are secured.

-A number of sites for new housing have been identified through the Plan for Stafford Borough Part 1 2011-2031 process.
+- 28.1 The Plan for Stafford Borough Part 1 2011-2031 adopted June 2014 states that, within the settlement boundaries, there is a presumption in favour of supporting housing and employment development, subject to any other relevant planning considerations.
+It also goes on to state that it is intended that development allocations for specific sites will be identified within the Settlement Boundaries through the Neighbourhood Planning Process.
+As is explained below, since the Local Plan identified housing requirement has already been met, this Neighbourhood Plan has companion policies that seek to ensure that local housing needs are addressed and high standards of design are secured. - 28.2 A number of sites for new housing have been identified through the Plan for Stafford Borough Part 1 2011-2031 process.

 The "distribution proposed in Spatial Principle SP4 reflects the consideration of alternative development strategies through the successive consultation stages of preparing the current Plan, and taking account of the Sustainability Appraisal process.
-As a result new development focused on the County Town of Stafford, the market town of Stone and a number of principal settlements has been identified as the most sustainable choice for distributing new development."

-The Plan for Stafford Borough Part 1 sets out that Stone Town has a total requirement of 1,000 new homes over the plan period.
-Completions since the start of the plan are 279 and commitments up to 31/03/2016 were 859.
-As at 31 March 2017, completions since the start of the Plan period in 2011 are 387 and current commitments are 748 new homes.
-This gives a position at March 2017 of 1,135 new homes which is an additional 13.5% provision above the original number allocated.
+As a result new development focused on the County Town of Stafford, the market town of Stone and a number of principal settlements has been identified as the most sustainable choice for distributing new development." - 28.3The Plan for Stafford Borough Part 1 sets out that Stone Town has a minimum requirement of 1,000 new homes over the plan period.
+Stafford Borough monitoring shows that at the end of March 2019 completions since the start of the Plan were 638 dwellings, with net commitments at 476 dwellings.
+Therefore, with a total completions and commitments of 1,114 dwellings it would appear that the Plan period minimum may be achieved (if all commitments are built out) with an additional 11% (Source: Stafford Borough Housing Monitor 2019 Land for New Homes). - 28.4 The Plan for Stafford Borough Part 1 identifies that in terms of "housing type, Stone and environs has a significant oversupply of detached properties to the detriment of mid sized units such as semi-detached properties and terraced housing.

-The allocation of new homes has been met in part through strategic site allocations and planning approvals.
-The Strategic Housing Land Availability Assessment 2016 (SHLAA) states "the majority of the housing need will be met through the 4 SDL's."
-Stone includes one of the 4 Strategic Development Locations SDL's identified in the plan for the Stafford Borough.
-The Stone SDL seeks to deliver key infrastructure requirements to enable the sustainable growth of the area.
-A recent outline planning application for the SDL reference 13/19002/0UT for Walton Hill Residential Development, West Of Longhope Drive, Stone granted planning permission for 500 new homes in February 2015.
-These are taken into account within the current figures mentioned previously.

-The Plan for Stafford Borough Part 1 identifies that in terms of "housing type, Stone and environs has a significant oversupply of detached properties to the detriment of mid sized units such as semi-detached properties and terraced housing.
 There is also a pressing need for more affordable housing to meet current and future demand."

-These policies seek to meet the following aims of the Neighbourhood Plan:

-SA2: Preserve and enhance the special historic character and heritage assets of Stone by supporting initiatives to repair, refurbish and re-use historic buildings and to improve the quality of the environment.

-SA4: Support initiatives for the review of the town's transport and traffic needs, and support relevant actions to address those needs

-SA5: Improve pedestrian and cycle links and accessibility within Stone and to surrounding destinations, particularly the canal and river meadows.

-SA9: Ensure that new housing caters for a growing and ageing population, whilst addressing local housing needs.
+- SA2: Preserve and enhance the special historic character and heritage assets of Stone by supporting initiatives to repair, refurbish and re-use historic buildings and to improve the quality of the environment. - SA4: Support initiatives for the review of the town's transport and traffic needs, and support relevant actions to address those needs. - SA5: Improve pedestrian and cycle links and accessibility within Stone and to surrounding destinations, particularly the canal and river meadows. - SA9: Ensure that new housing caters for a growing and ageing population, whilst addressing local housing needs.